4.9-Stars

 Bus Bars

 These thick strips of copper or aluminium act as the main power distribution rails.
-The incoming supply and branch circuit breakers all connect to the bus bars to receive electricity.
+The incoming supply and branch circuit breakers receive electricity by connecting to the bus bars.

 Circuit Breakers